godotengine/godot-docs/tutorials/navigation/navigation_introduction_3d.rst

         - NavObstacle RID
             Reference to a specific avoidance obstacle used to affect and constrain the avoidance velocity of agents.

-The following SceneTree Nodes are available as helpers to work with the NavigationServer3D API.
+The following scene tree nodes are available as helpers to work with the NavigationServer3D API.

 - :ref:`NavigationRegion3D<class_NavigationRegion3D>` Node
     A Node that holds a Navigation Mesh resource that defines a navigation mesh for the NavigationServer3D.